Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Experiments and Results

+We detail the per-class instrument segmentation results in Tables~\ref{tab:class-instance-segmentation} and \ref{tab:class-semantic-segmentation} of the Supplementary Material.
+Performance strongly correlates with instrument frequency in the dataset and their visual characteristics.
+Instruments like the BF, MCS, and LND demonstrate high accuracy due to their distinctive shafts and tips and their frequent, unobstructed foreground visibility.
+In contrast, the PF exhibits lower performance as it is frequently occluded and often appears as a smaller or distant object within the frame.
+At the same time, the LI faces challenges from high intra-class variability as it is a generic category for external laparoscopic instruments.
+These variations show the complexity of surgical instrument segmentation and the importance of leveraging both visual and temporal context to achieve accurate results.

-Figure~\ref{fig:visu_segm_principal} shows examples of qualitative results of TAPIS for instrument segmentation, and we present more examples in the Supplementary Material.
-These results demonstrate that TAPIS achieves a very high segmentation performance in both instrument recognition capabilities and pixel-level delineation precision.
-For example, the results on the left part of Figure~\ref{fig:visu_segm_principal} demonstrate TAPIS's ability to accurately segment complex images with up to five instrument instances with intricate, varied, and occasionally overlapping figures.
-The second row on the left shows an example of a correct segmentation with significantly overlapping instances.
-Nevertheless, our method presents some error patterns related to high occlusions and complicated instrument appearances.
-The results on the first three rows on the right show minor defects on moving and still instruments occluded by tissue and fluids.
-The last three rows on the right show examples of inaccurate predictions due to a high degree of overlapping between instances and a problematic view of specific instruments, which makes them challenging to segment accurately, even for the naked eye.
+Figure~\ref{fig:visu_segm_principal} shows examples of qualitative results of TAPIS for instrument segmentation, and we present more examples in Figures~\ref{fig:visu_segm_excellent}, \ref{fig:visu_segm_good} and \ref{fig:visu_segm_bad} of the Supplementary Material.
+The results on the left part of Figure~\ref{fig:visu_segm_principal} demonstrate TAPIS's ability to accurately segment complex images with up to five instrument instances with intricate, varied, and occasionally overlapping figures.
+Nevertheless, the results on the first three rows on the right show minor defects on instruments occluded by tissue and fluids.
+The last three rows on the right show inaccurate predictions due to a high degree of overlapping between instances and a complex views of specific instruments.
 However, we highlight that TAPIS achieves a very high segmentation recall as it can propose a segmentation mask to cover most instances, failing primarily in tiny segments.
-These insights prove our proposal's strength but show room for improvement in segmentation.